Obsessive licking is something I’ve touched on in the past as it relates to possible health issues and hot spots.

 Let’s take a look at what can happen when one dog is too free with the grooming.

-These abrasions allow bacteria in the skin which can cause a localized infection and break down of the skin which we know as hot spots.
+These abrasions allow bacteria into the skin which can cause a localized infection and breakdown of the skin which we know as hot spots.

 Worsening of Infection

-If your dog has a pre-existing skin issue like allergic dermatitis or chronic dermatitis, obsessive licking by another dog can worsen the situation dramatically.
+If your dog has a pre-existing skin issue like dermatitis caused by allergies or chronic skin infections, obsessive licking by another dog can dramatically worsen the situation.

 The friction of the tongue can further break down the skin, while the moisture makes a perfect breeding ground for the bacteria existing in the area.